mykaarma/jasyptapi/README.md

 # jasyptapi
-A wrapper API around jasypt to to easily encrypt/decrypt your sensitive data
+A wrapper API around jasypt to to easily encrypt/decrypt your sensitive data.
+This project is publicly hosted at https://mkbot.mykaarma.com/jasyptapi/ .

 ## Deployment and setup
 ### Using Maven